Relative Hilbert Scheme of Points: Betti Numbers of the Relative Hilbert Scheme of Points

 \begin{example}

-For $\PO$ the virtual Poincar\'{e} polynomial and the actual one coincide so we have $P_{\PO}(t)=t^2+1$, and $\CS$ can be obtained by removing two points from $\PO$, so by the second property we have $P_{\CS}(t)=t^2-1$.
+For $\PO$ the virtual Poincar\'{e} polynomial and the Poincar\'{e} polynomial coincide.
+Hence we have $P_{\PO}(t)=t^2+1$, and $\CS$ can be obtained by removing two points from $\PO$.
+Thus by the second property we have $P_{\CS}(t)=t^2-1$.